lantos1618/windy_app/readme.md

 ## License

 The project is licensed under the MIT license.
-You can read the full license [here](LICENSE.txt).
+You can read the full license [here](licence.txt).

-This project for commercial purposes or  for training AI models without permission.